Saint Paul Minnesota

 Sensitive people feel a tenseness in the atmosphere in various areas of the house.

-A tour guide was sitting on the porch, waiting for the next tour to start when she glanced in the window to see a boy standing there, looking at her.
-He disappeared into thin air.
+A tour guide was sitting on the porch, waiting for the next tour to start, when she glanced in the window to see a boy standing there, looking at her.
+He disappeared into thin air before her eyes.

 STILL HAUNTED?

 Apparently so.
-After the museum closes, the spirits have their forever farm house to themselves, though they are willing to share it with living.
+After the museum closes, the spirits have their forever farmhouse to themselves, though they are willing to share it with the living.

 LOCATION

-The Gibbs House Museum and farm are located around 8.92 miles, 14 minutes from down town Saint Paul, on Larpenteur Ave West, just west of Cleveland Avenue North.
+The Gibbs House Museum and farm are located around 8.92 miles, 14 minutes from down town Saint Paul, on Larpenteur Avenue West, just west of Cleveland Avenue North.

 SOURCES INCLUDE